 The original Echo Plus was introduced in the fall of 2017 at a time when there were several competing smart home protocols and standards.
 Its value proposition was that it included a built-in Zigbee hub to better allow Alexa to work with various smart devices since Zigbee was arguably the most popular smart home protocol.

-The Plus was refreshed the following fall, and given a new design to better reflect the softer aesthetic Amazon was going for.
+The Plus was refreshed the following fall and given a new design to reflect better the softer aesthetic Amazon was going for.
 It was one of the few Echos that were not updated this year, and with the introduction of the Certified by Humans program, we wonder how long this particular Echo will stick around in the lineup.

 Despite Amazon's attempts to extend the Echo devices line from the plug-sized Echo Flex to the full-on entertainment mini-monitor of the Echo Show, the original namesake Echo has kept a spot in the lineup once again.
 Amazon says that it improved the "sound architecture" on the Echo (3rd Gen) with a larger tweeter and bigger woofer to make it comparable to the Echo Plus (2nd Gen), and the device now has a softened look to better match the Echo Dot and even the Show lines.
 And what else do you do when you want to generate interest in a minor refresh?
 You introduce a new color!
 We love the twilight blue and hope that look comes to more Echo devices.